sony/model_optimization/tutorials/quick_start/README.md

 # MCT integration example

 This example project demonstrates the capabilities of MCT (Model Compression Toolkit) and illustrates its interface with various model collections libraries.
-By accessing a wide range of pre-trained models, this project allows users to generate a quantized version of their chosen model with a single click
+By accessing a wide range of pre-trained models, this project allows users to generate a quantized version of their chosen model with a single click.

+Currently, the project supports a selection of models from each library.
+However, our ongoing goal is to continually expand the support, aiming to include more models in the future.

 ## Supported libraries